codatio/codat-docs/docs/integrations/accounting/sage200/accounting-sage200-setup.md

 ## About Sage 200cloud

 Sage 200cloud is an accounting solution for small to medium-sized businesses.
-This cloud-based application provides a flexible tool for organisations to manage their stock, financials, sales, purchases, and sales orders.
+This cloud-based application provides a flexible tool for organizations to manage their stock, financials, sales, purchases, and sales orders.

 :::note Supported versions